nellencr/Landing-page/README.md

 - Linkedin: [Nela Komane](https://www.linkedin.com/in/nela-komane-8866b9192/)

-## 🤝 Contributing
+## Getting Started

-Contributions, issues and feature requests are welcome!
-Start by:
+You may use the following steps to get a local copy:

-*Forking the project
+-Clone project to your local machine

-*Cloning the project to your local machine
+-cd to the project directory

-*`cd` into the project directory
+-Open project in IDE Open Live Preview through IDE or

-*Run `git checkout -b your-branch-name`
+-use localhost to view the project in your browser

-*Make your contributions
+**Contributing**

-*Push your branch up to your forked repository
+You are welcome to make contributions to the repository.
+Contributions may be made through issues comments and feature requests.

-*Open a Pull Request with a detailed description to the development branch of the original project for a review
+You may find the issues page [here](https://github.com/nellencr/Landing-page/issues)